Pink-Crab/PinkCrab-Plugin-Framework-Docs/lib/index.md

 > Comes with a wrapper for use with [Perique](../module/Migrations/index.md)

 A table schema definition and an extendable table builder.
 Comes with a `WPDB` and `DB_Delta()`  implementation for WordPress.
 [Docs](Table%20Builder/README.md) ∣ [View on GitHub](https://github.com/Pink-Crab/WPDB-Table-Builder)

 ## Enqueue

 A simple, fluent API for enqueueing and registering scripts and styles.
-Allows for simpler enqueuing, inline rendering and denoting for either defered or async loading.
+Allows for simpler enqueuing, inline rendering and denoting for either deferred or async loading.
 [Docs](Enqueue.md) ∣ [View on GitHub](https://github.com/Pink-Crab/Enqueue)

 ## WP Nonce

 An OO representation of a WP Nonce
 [Docs](WP_Nonce.md) ∣ [View on GitHub](https://github.com/Pink-Crab/Nonce)

 ## Hook Loader

 A class based loader for WP Hooks and Shortcodes.
 This is used as part of Periques core and used as part of the registration process.
 [Docs](Hook_Loader.md) ∣ [View on GitHub](https://github.com/Pink-Crab/Loader)

 ## WP Cache (PSR 16 Implementation)

 Provides both WP Transient and WP FileSystem (Direct) implementation to [*PSR16`s CacheInterface*](https://github.com/php-fig/simple-cache).
 [Docs](PSR16_Cache.md) ∣ [View on GitHub](https://github.com/Pink-Crab/WP_PSR16_Cache)

 ## Form Fields